Joe Biden is set to become the next president of the US, vowing new direction for divided country

 Biden, 77, staked his candidacy less on any distinctive political ideology than on galvanizing a broad coalition of voters around the notion that Trump posed an existential threat to American democracy.
 The strategy proved effective, resulting in pivotal victories in Michigan and Wisconsin as well as Pennsylvania, onetime Democratic bastions that had flipped to Trump in 2016.

-The work ahead of us will be hard, but I promise you this: I will be a President for all Americans — whether you voted for me or not.

-I will keep the faith that you have placed in me. pic.twitter.com/moA9qhmjn8
+Biden's victory was a repudiation of Trump's divisive leadership and the president-elect now inherits a deeply polarized nation grappling with foundational questions of racial justice and economic fairness while in the grips of a virus that has killed more than 236,000 Americans and reshaped the norms of everyday life.

-Biden, in a statement, said he was humbled by the victory and it was time for the battered nation to set aside its differences.
+Biden, in a statement, declared it was time for the battered nation "to unite and to heal."

 Biden was on track to win the national popular vote by more than 4 million, a margin that could grow as ballots continue to be counted.